 This note summarises the key statistics available on disabled people in employment in the UK.Jump to full report >>

-The Government has set a target of 4.5 million people in employment with disabilities by 2027.
+The Government has set a target of 4.5 million people with disabilities in employment by 2027.

-393,000 people with disabilities were unemployed.
-These people were not in work and were actively seeking work.
-This was a similar level to the number who were disabled a year previously.
+340,000 people with disabilities were unemployed.
+This was 36,000 fewer than the number who were unemployed a year previously.

 People with disabilities were considerably more likely than those without disabilities to be economically inactive.
-While, the economic inactivity rate for those with disabilities was 44.4%, the corresponding figure for those without disabilities was 16.1%.
+While, the economic inactivity rate for those with disabilities was 43.8%, the corresponding figure for those without disabilities was 15.6%.